sampadbm/sampadbm.github.io/blog/linearAlgebra/matrix-differentiation/index.md

 </b></p>

-People studying optimization must already be very familiar withe notion of gradients which are derivatives of scalar valued functions with respect to vectors.
+People studying optimization must already be very familiar with the notion of gradients which are derivatives of scalar valued functions with respect to vectors.
 Although the matrix space is also a vector space, there is additional structure in this matrix vector space that is not present in just a "vector"vector space.
 In this blog, we focus on differentiations of matrices and their properties with respect to matrices and their properties.
-The properties are eigenvals, eigenvecs, trace, det, etc. Although, in principle, we could vectorize the matrix (via any consistent vectorization/serialization) and then take the gradient with respect to the vectorized matrix, we will actively try to aviod doing that and alwasy represent the gradients wrt a matrix in the same shape as the matrix.
+The properties are eigenvals, eigenvecs, trace, det, etc. Although, in principle, we could vectorize the matrix (via any consistent vectorization/serialization) and then take the gradient with respect to the vectorized matrix, we will actively try to avoid doing that and always represent the gradients wrt a matrix in the same shape as the matrix.
 This will preserve important interesting properties of the matrix gradient, if there are any.

 ### 1. Derivative of the quadratic form

 Let $f(X) = u^T X v$.
-Then what is the derivative $\frac{\parfial f}{\partial X}$ ?
+Then what is the derivative $\frac{\partial f}{\partial X}$ ?

-We know that $ u^T X v = \langle X, uvT \rangle$.
+We know that $ u^T X v = \langle X, uv^T \rangle$.
-Hence, $\frac{\parfial f}{\partial X} = uv^T$.
+Hence, $\frac{\partial f}{\partial X} = uv^T$.

+### 2. Derivative of $f(X) = UXV$

+If you recall from the post on matrix multiplications()